nikhilash6/Flux_ID_Adjuster/readme.md

 (if you have git  installed or just create a new folder and copy the files)

 ### Important Tips
+* I have exclusively tested this on normal KSampler not on advance/ custom  KSampler.
 * Always remember to match your sampling steps to the KSampler steps to ensure proper anatomy.
 * For **photorealism**, keep `photorealistic_smoothing` turned on, and lower the `contrast_and_texture_floor` slightly around 0.18 - 0.20, which will add more natural noise.
 * For **anything artistic**, keep `photorealistic_smoothing` turned off, use the "Ease-In" curve and bump `background_text_strength` up slightly.
 For more contrast, increase the `contrast_and_texture_floor` slightly around 0.30+ but it will result in waxy skin.